The California Separate Property Probate Trap for Married Couples

 What happens when one spouse inherits during the marriage?

-Example, Husband Sam is married to Wife Floy.
+Here is an example to sort all this out; Husband Sam is married to Wife Floy.
 They have two children and have always lived in California.
 Husband Sam inherits a house located during the marriage from his mother.
 The house is owned equally between him and his sister.
 The sister decides to live in the property.
 Husband Sam decides he just does not want to deal with any issues concerning the property and is just going to let her live there.
 Wife Floy periodically tells him that he should do something with his share of the property.
 Like many people, Husband also fails to do any estate planning during his lifetime.

 What happens when he dies?
 Wife thinks she now owns half of the property.